 WebRTC Media Helper for VDI Environment

-The new WebRTC Media Helper enables telephony administrators to use WebRTC phones with Genesys Cloud CX in a virtual desktop infrastructure (VDI) environment.
+The new WebRTC Media Helper enables telephony administrators to use WebRTC phones with Genesys Cloud in a virtual desktop infrastructure (VDI) environment.
 WebRTC Media Helper is a browser-based application that lets the WebRTC real-time media flow run independently, outside a VDI session to provide an optimal audio quality experience.

 Increased Routing Duration for Bullseye and Preferred Agent Methods

-Genesys Cloud CX increased the maximum duration of time an interaction can remain in a routing state for a queue from 15 minutes to 72 hours.
+Genesys Cloud increased the maximum duration of time an interaction can remain in a routing state for a queue from 15 minutes to 72 hours.
 This increase allows administrators to optimize routing capabilities, keeping interactions waiting in the queue to reach an agent for a longer period of time before they are abandoned or disconnected.
 You can customize the duration for waiting in the queue to match your organization’s best practices.

-For a full list of new features, visit the Release Notes in the Genesys Cloud CX Resource Center.
-If you have a question about any features, ask the online Genesys Cloud CX community or reach out to your Genesys representative.
+For a full list of new features, visit the Release Notes in the Genesys Cloud Resource Center.
+If you have a question about any features, ask the online Genesys Cloud community or reach out to your Genesys representative.

 Subscribe to our free newsletter and get blog updates in your inbox.